Overview:

 Climate/Transportation initiative addresses our ongoing efforts to combat climate change.

-The Climate groups looks at and supports greenhouse gas reductions across multiple other work groups and Hospital efforts – from food sourcing to installation of electric vehicle charging stations, to use of anesthetic gases, to waste reduction and energy use intensity reductions.
+The Climate group looks at and supports greenhouse gas reductions across multiple other work groups and Hospital efforts – from food sourcing to installation of electric vehicle charging stations, to use of anesthetic gases, to waste reduction and energy use intensity reductions.

 The work of this group is closely tied to other working groups at the Hospital and across the University.
 The group endeavors to decrease the climate footprint, and track progress towards GHG emission reduction goals.

-Highlights:
+Recent Highlights:

 COVID has changed many aspects of our world.
 One change is that we have greatly increased our telehealth and telework options, resulting in a large avoidance of greenhouse gas emissions associated with transportation to and from the Hospital.

-Recognition:
+Recent Recognition:

 The New York Power Authority (NYPA) awarded SUNY Stony Brook (including Stony Brook University Hospitals) the Outstanding Commitment to Energy Efficiency award!
 The award recognizes NYPA customers for their leadership and innovation in advancing clean energy projects throughout New York State.